arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 1 - Creating a new Customer
 2 - Creating a new Operator
 3 - A customer can talk to another customer
-4 - A customer can send message to another customer
-5 - A customer can connect to the internet
+4 - A customer can send a message to another customer 5 - A customer can connect to the internet
 6 - A customer can pay his/her bills.
 7 - A customer can change his/her operator